 The Damnoen Saduak Floating market was made famous by the chase scene in the James Bond film “The Man with the Golden Gun”.
 Now, like most floating markets in Thailand, it’s virtually only for tourists, but it’s still really cool to see!
 This surge in popularity also prompted many tour companies to start offering bus and boat tours of the market for exorbitant amounts of money.
 We found a way to get there cheaply, and to experience the market more fully, and we want to share it with you!

 We had done some research on the market and had read that all the buses drop you at a “scam pier” and that’s exactly what happened.
 It was decked out with a sign and everything.
 We were dropped in a parking lot just off the main road (check out the map above) and there were longtail speedboats ready to whisk us off to the market, at a cost of 2000 baht.
 As soon as boat operators saw us they called us over and tried to get us to pay for their boat.
 We immediately turned around to the dirt side road, turned left and continued walking down it, to the chagrin of the lady standing there.
-And she expressed that disappointment very loudly, by screaming at us.
+And she expressed her disappointment very loudly, by screaming at us.
 I mean SCREAMING!
 “No no wrong way!
 This is the floating market!
 STOP!”.
-If we hadn’t been reasonably confident that this was not the real floating market, we would’ve been convinced, but we pushed on ignoring the screaming lady and walked down the road to the real market.
-We walked straight down the road for about a kilometer until we saw an identical “Floating Market” sign to the scam pier sign, and came across a bridge spanning one of the market canals.
-We saw very little activity, but that’s because we were there at about 8am and the market didn’t start up until 9/9:30am.
+If we hadn’t been reasonably confident that this was not the real floating market, we would’ve been convinced, but we pushed on, ignored her and continued in our direction.
+We walked straight down the road for about a kilometre until we saw an identical “Floating Market” sign to the scam pier sign, and came across a bridge spanning one of the market canals.
+We saw very little activity, but that’s because we were there at about 8:00 am and the market didn’t start up until 9/9:30am.

 The whole trip cost us 386 baht each (including food and souvenirs at the market).
 Compare that to 2100 baht offered by the tour companies, and the overall better experience (not to mention the pride in ourselves for doing it all on our own) and we believe we pulled off a pretty fantastic day trip.
 We definitely recommend anyone that wants to see the market to follow these steps so that you can have the same experience we did!